1. Was the Academic Decathlon Program developed in Nebraska?

 The enrollment deadline for first-time competitors is September 15.
 The entry fee is $175.

 6. What are the competition dates?

-The State Final is held on the third full weekend in February at Creighton University in Omaha.
+The State Final is held on the third full weekend in February at Bellevue University in Bellevue.
 On Friday (evening only), the students complete the Essay test, Interview test and Speech test.
 On Saturday, the remaining seven tests are completed.
 In addition, the Awards Ceremony is held shortly after the last test.

 7. Are there any special programs for the participating schools?

 In addition, the Study Materials Program pays 75% of the cost of a Basic Curriculum Packet in the second year of competition; 50% of the cost of a Basic Curriculum Packet in the third year of competition and 25% of the cost of a Basic Curriculum Packet in the fourth year of competition.